alexandermueller/RangerMountain/README.md

 $ cd /<wherever this is stored>/RangerMountain/
 $ echo -n "gEnerATEdTokEnTeXt_123SALSDKJasdjk.fasdfklasdfjALSK" > .token.txt
 ```
-3. Edit bot.py and change OUTPUT_CHANNEL value to new desired channel name:
+4. Edit bot.py and change OUTPUT_CHANNEL value to new desired channel name:
 ```
 line 16: OUTPUT_CHANNEL = 'theplus'
 ```
+5. Make sure OUTPUT_CHANNEL exists on each server this bot will listen to, otherwise you must add a new channel with the exact same name as OUTPUT_CHANNEL to each server through the discord app.

 **Now we can run the bot:**